lihkinVerma/Work-with-WebDriver-Tool/README.md

 # Work-with-WebDriver-Tool
-Selenium is a beautiful Webdriver tool available in many languages. lets explore it in python.
+Selenium is a beautiful Webdriver tool available in many languages. lets explore it in python now.

 # Some working Output Snippets are here: